kitao/pyxel/README.md

 ### Web

-Using the Pyxel Web Launcher or custom elements for HTML, you can run Pyxel in a web browser without any installation work.
+The web version of Pyxel does not require Python or Pyxel installation and runs on PCs as well as smartphones and tablets with supported web browsers.

-For specific instructions, please refer to [this page](https://kitao.github.io/pyxel/wasm/launcher/).
+For specific instructions, please refer to [this page](https://github.com/kitao/pyxel/wiki/How-To-Use-Pyxel-Web).

 ### Try Pyxel Examples